dotnet/docs-maui/docs/platform-integration/device/sensors.md

 The gyroscope sensor measures the angular rotation speed around the device's three primary axes.

+The `IGyroscope` interface provides access to the sensor, and is available through the `Gyroscope.Default` property.
+Both the `IGyroscope` interface and `Gyroscope` class are contained in the `Microsoft.Maui.Devices.Sensors` namespace.

 To start monitoring the gyroscope sensor, call the `IGyroscope.Start` method. .NET MAUI sends gyroscope data changes to your app by raising the `IGyroscope.ReadingChanged` event.
 The data provided by this event is measured in rad/s (radian per second).
 Use the `IGyroscope.Stop` method to stop monitoring the sensor.
 You can detect the monitoring state of the gyroscope with the `IGyroscope.IsMonitoring` property, which will be `true` if the gyroscope was started and is currently being monitored.

-The following code example demonstrates monitoring the gyroscope.
-The `Gyroscope.Default` instance would be passed to the `ToggleGyroscope` method:
+The following code example demonstrates monitoring the gyroscope:

 :::code language="csharp" source="../snippets/shared_1/SensorsPage.xaml.cs" id="toggle_gyroscope":::